-b.
+- b.
 Infants and toddlers.
-Check and describe all that apply.
+Check and describe all that apply. - i.

-i.
 Grants and contracts (as discussed in 4.1.6).

-Describe:

-Describe:

-The OEC is funding twelve state-wide family childcare networks.
-The funding of these networks are to increase the supply of infants and toddlers, reduce

-administrative costs of family childcare providers through technical assistance, training, and back office support.
-As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cos

-savings to families, thereby increasing both access and affordability of care.
+Describe: Click or tap here to enter text. - ii.
+Family Child Care Networks.
+Describe: The OEC is funding twelve state-wide family childcare networks.
+The funding of these networks are to increase the supply of infants and toddlers, reduce administrative costs of family childcare providers through technical assistance, training, and back office support.
+As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost savings to families, thereby increasing both access and affordability of care. - iii.

-☐ iii.
 Start-up funding.

-Describe:

-☑ iv.
+Describe: Click or tap here to enter text. - iv.
 Technical assistance support.

-Describe:

-The OEC is funding twelve state-wide family childcare networks.
-The funding of these networks are to increase the supply of infants and toddlers, reduce

-administrative costs of family childcare providers through technical assistance,

-training, and back office support.
-As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost

-savings to families, thereby increasing both access and affordability of care.
+Describe: The OEC is funding twelve state-wide family childcare networks.
+The funding of these networks are to increase the supply of infants and toddlers, reduce administrative costs of family childcare providers through technical assistance, training, and back office support.
+As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost savings to families, thereby increasing both access and affordability of care.

-v.
-Recruitment of providers.

-Describe:

-vi.
-Tiered payment rates (as in 4.3.3).

-Describe: